Johnny-Go/PixelColorCounter/README.md

 # PixelColorCounter
-Gets a count of every color in an image
+- Gets a count of every color in an image
+- Displays image and allows you to highlight specific colors in the image by clicking the color in the first panel

 ## Features to add
-- Ability to filter the image to a specific color, either highlight it somehow or grayscale all pixels not of hte correct color?
+- Ability to change the highlighted color from red to whatever you want
+- Show the currently highlighted color at the top of the image form
+- Ability to highlight a color by clicking in the image

 ## Changes to make
 - Add grid to the Pixel Color Counter form with the PictureBox on the left, and the RGB values on the right